 Working with a behaviorist that has formal education in animal behavior is a vital component in solving any cat behavior issue.
 Without a behavior plan that is carefully created drawing from current research on cat behavior to appropriately address all the critical components and factors of a presenting behavior, is like trying to conduct a symphony without sight or sound.
-At The Cat Behavior Clinic we practice responsible and ethical behavior care for cats, have a licensed veterinarian and also a cat behaviorist with certification and formal study in cat behavior.
+At The Cat Behavior Clinic we practice responsible and ethical behavior care for cats, have a licensed veterinarian and also a cat behaviorist C.A.T.
+Counselor that also has formal study in cat behavior.

 Mieshelle and Dr. Jim Shultz can solve your cat’s behavior issues with a behavior plan designed for your cat(s) that include the latest scientific research and advanced techniques (found only here) that have helped thousands of cats and their owners.
 Litter box elimination issues, urine marking, excessive meowing, inter-cat social and aggression issues, are her specialty.
 Mieshelle has formal study in animal behavior, conducted cat behavior studies, and has authored a science-based and the first scholarly cited cat behavior book with the latest strategies to help cats.
 Her passion for science and pushing the boundary of the cat behavior specialty has enabled her to offer cutting edge advice that goes beyond the obvious facts that are commonly found elsewhere.
 Mieshelle is also known for solving behavior issues that are deemed “unfixable”.

-Mieshelle has been featured on The Today Show, National Geographic, Animal Planet, National Geographic Radio, Martha Stewart Radio, and Cat Crazy Radio (she is the co-host) and as the International Cat Behavior Expert for Whiskas.
-Her behavior expertise has been seen in the New York Times, Cat Fancy Magazine, The New York Post, USA Today, This Wild Life, The Divine Cat, Real Simple Magazine, Salon.com, Petside, Freekibblekat, The Toronto Star, Canada Globe and Mail, Animal Rescue Site, New Republic, The Daily Cat, and countless others.
+Her behavior expertise has been seen in the New York Times, Modern Cat Magazine, Cat Fancy Magazine, The New York Post, USA Today, This Wild Life, The Divine Cat, Real Simple Magazine, Salon.com, Petside, Freekibblekat, Washingtonian, The Toronto Star, Canada Globe and Mail, Animal Rescue Site, New Republic, The Daily Cat, and countless others.
 She also has her own cat behavior column in the Animal Rescue Site and Pet360 where she is also serves on the Feline Advisory Board.
 See our Media Room for the latest.

-Mieshelle is a long time member of the Animal Behavior Society, The International Association of Animal Behavior Consultants, and Professional member of the Association of Animal Behavior Professionals.
+Mieshelle is a long time member of the Animal Behavior Society, and Professional member of the Association of Animal Behavior Professionals.
 She has studied cat behavior for decades, and she continually keeps abreast of and takes part in observational and controlled studies on cats which has enabled her to provide behavior plans and techniques that other behavior experts are unable to replicate and provide for their clients.
 Mieshelle has arguably logged more hours helping cat owners solve behavior issues than any other animal behaviorist or veterinarian in the world along with an unrivaled number of testimonials since 1999.
 More testimonials